metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-guides/04-sugar-for-cmv3.md

 ### Mint Limit

-The MintL imit guard allows to specify a limit on the number of mints for each individual address.
+The Mint Limit guard allows to specify a limit on the number of mints for each individual address.
 The `id` configuration represents the unique identification for the limit — changing the id has the effect of restarting the limit, since a different tracking account will be created.
 The `limit` indicates the maximum number of mints allowed.

 ```json
 "mintLimit" : {